Chaindoc REST API reference

 Content-Type: application/json

-Embedded Sessions API
+Embedded sessions API

 Create embedded sessions for document signing in your frontend application.
 Sessions are valid for 10 minutes.